slwang-ustc/FL_PS_MPI_client_selection/README.md

 # Framework of federated learning with client selection using MPI
+# 联邦学习客户端选择基础框架

 ## Introduction

 This is an implementation of federated learning framework with client selection using MPI.
+You can easily extend this basic framework to meet your specific requirements.

 * Global hyperparameters are defined in config.yml
 * server_main.py is the main file to start the server program